conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

   <summary>My Partner Zone creation failed, how do I find out what the issue is?</summary>
   <p>To check status, [use the API](https://developers.conduktor.io/?product=console&version=1.31.2#tag/cli_partner-zone_console_v2_16) or check Gateway/Console logs.</p>
 </details>

-## Limitations
-As of version 1.32, Partner Zones have the following limitations:
-- The partner will only be able to connect your partner zone using Local Gateway Service Accounts.
-- Passwords do not expire.
-If you need to revoke access to your partner, you will have to delete the Partner Zone.

-Both limitations will be addressed in a future release.

 ## Related resources
  - [Connect to clusters](/platform/navigation/settings/managing-clusters/)